How to use diagnostics after FIT ingestion

 After ingest, you are trying to answer:

-• the dataset is large enough to matter
+• the dataset contains enough usable activity

 • the terrain coverage is relevant to your real use